October 23, 2017

 Introducing DNS66, a host blocker for Android

 I’m proud (yes, really) to announce DNS66, my host/ad blocker for Android 5.0 and newer.
 It’s been around since last Thursday on F-Droid, but it never really got a formal announcement.
 DNS66 creates a local VPN service on your Android device, and diverts all DNS traffic to it, possibly adding new DNS servers you can configure in its UI.
-It can use hosts files for blocking whole sets of hosts or you can just give it a domain name to block (or multiple hosts files/hosts). ...
+It can use hosts files for blocking whole sets of hosts or you can just give it a domain name to block (or multiple hosts files/hosts).
+You can also whitelist individual hosts or entire files by adding them to the end of the list.
+When a host name is looked up, the query goes to the VPN which looks at the packet and responds with NXDOMAIN (non-existing domain) for hosts that are blocked. ...
 Read more 》

 September 25, 2016